-Taking trains in China can be challenging for families travelling with kids.
-But if you really have a low budget or want to experience train ride in China, it's a good idea to combine air travel with some comfortable train rides.
+Taking trains in China can be challenging for families traveling with kids.
+But if you really have a low budget or want to experience a train ride in China, it's a good idea to combine air travel with some comfortable train rides.
 Still, some prep work shall be done.
 Here are some tips to make your train trip with kids a smooth one.

 You might think of going to the train station to take pot luck queuing for the train tickets.
-That might be OK if you're travelling solo.
-But if you're travelling with one or even more kids, the stress of juggling them and ticket offices can be too much trouble, not to mention the language challenges that entails (major stations in big cities may have an English-speaking window catering to foreign tourists but most stations will not).
+That might be OK if you're traveling solo.
+But if you're traveling with one or even more kids, the stress of juggling them and ticket offices can be too much trouble, not to mention the language challenges that entails (major stations in big cities may have an English-speaking window catering to foreign tourists but most stations will not).
 Also, don't count on online booking.
 The official train ticket booking website is only available in Chinese and requires paying online with a Chinese bank card.
-Hopefully there will be an English version in the near future, but before that, I recommend booking via an agent, who can do the legwork for you.
-China Odyssey Tours has a host of tour packages that include train trips, and can tailor an itinerary for you upon your request.
+Hopefully, there will be an English version in the near future, but before that, I recommend booking via an agent, who can do the legwork for you.
+China Odyssey Tours has a host of tour packages that include train trips and can tailor an itinerary for you upon your request.

 Note: tickets usually can be purchased 10-20 days (subject to rules and regulations) prior to departure.

-Soft Sleeper is comparatively expensive but is wonderful for family with kids.
+Soft Sleeper is comparatively expensive but is wonderful for a family with kids.
 Both you and your kids will feel comfortable at a 2- bunk or 4-bunk private compartment with a locking door.
 There are even individual TV and outlet for your laptop in some newer trains.
 In Hard Sleeper carriage, there are several open compartments, each with 6 sleeping berths (lower, middle, and upper bunk).
 Pricing is based on bunk position.
-The bottom bunk is the relatively expensive (I suppose because you don't need to climb up).
+The bottom bunk is relatively expensive (I suppose because you don't need to climb up).

 Unless you really have a very low budget or don't mind rubbing shoulder with the large crowds, I would recommend avoiding Hard Seat.
-As you can imagine, you will squeezes shoulder to shoulder to your seat with others and there is little room to stretch the legs.
-A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and cleaner toilet, but this kind of seat is only available on limited number of trains.
+As you can imagine, you will squeeze shoulder to shoulder to your seat with others and there is little room to stretch the legs.
+A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and cleaner toilet, but this kind of seat is only available on a limited number of trains.

 In China, tickets for children are priced according to their height.